Keep your kitchen clean with a stylish, energy-efficient dishwasher

-The most common installation is the built-in model, which fits directly under your kitchen counter.
-Standard units measure 24 inches across and come in all price ranges, with a variety of features and options.
+The most common installation style of dishwashers is the built-in model, which fits under the kitchen counter.
+Standard units measure 24 inches.

 Built-in models are also available in 18-inch compact units, perfect for small households, apartment kitchens or as a convenient addition to an in-home wet bar.

 - Under-the-sink installations are ideal for kitchens where counter space is at a premium.

 - Compact units offer increased efficiency for households with low-capacity washing needs.

 - Portable units can be stored out of the way when not in use and connected to your faucet for quick operation when needed.

 Two-drawer dishwashers operate like two separate dishwashers in one unit, offering increased flexibility and efficiency.

 Dishwasher capacity is typically measured in terms of the number of place settings that will comfortably fit inside the unit.